Pilsen in Marion County, Kansas — The American Midwest (Upper Plains)

 Marker series.
 This marker is included in the Medal of Honor Recipients marker series.

 Location.
-38° 28.251′ N, 97° 2.187′ W. Marker is in Pilsen, Kansas, in Marion County.
-Marker is on 275th Street east of Remington Road, on the right when traveling east.
+38° 28.234′ N, 97° 2.373′ W. Marker is in Pilsen, Kansas, in Marion County.
+Marker is on Remington Road south of 275th Street, on the left when traveling south.
 Click for map.
-Memorial cross is in St. John Nepomucene Catholic Cemetery.
+Memorial is at St. John Nepomucene Catholic Parish.
 Marker is in this post office area: Marion KS 66861, United States of America.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Chaplain (Captain) Emil J. Kapaun (approx. 0.2 miles away); Wilbert Henry Otte (approx. 4.3 miles away); Civil War and Woman's Relief Corps Memorial (approx. 8.3 miles away); Old Santa Fe Trail (approx. 8.3 miles away); Elgin House (approx. 8.5 miles away); Hill School Bell (approx. 8.5 miles away); Marion County Lake (approx. 10.6 miles away); C.C.C.
-Worker (approx. 10.6 miles away).
+Chaplain (Father) Emil J. Kapaun (approx. 0.2 miles away); Wilbert Henry Otte (approx. 4.5 miles away); Old Santa Fe Trail (approx. 8.2 miles away); Civil War and Woman's Relief Corps Memorial (approx. 8.3 miles away); Elgin House (approx. 8.5 miles away); Hill School Bell (approx. 8.5 miles away); Marion County Lake (approx. 10.6 miles away); C.C.C.
+Worker (approx. 10.7 miles away).

-Regarding Chaplain (Father) Emil J. Kapaun.
-Father Kapaun was posthumously presented the Medal of Honor by President Obama on April 11, 2013.
+Regarding Chaplain (Captain) Emil J. Kapaun.
+Father Kapaun was posthumously presented the Medal of Honor by President Obama on April 11, 2013, the day this entry was posted.

 Related markers.
 Click here for a list of markers that are related to this marker.